 - Pain-Point C: Workers struggled to juggle boxes and packages while attempting to interact with small format scanners.
 Solution C: Large format CTA’s now make it easier to interact with the screen, even with busy hands

-Understand the environment
+Understand the warehouse environment

-Where an app is used can greatly influence whether a design is effective or not.
+Where a warehouse app is used can greatly influence whether a design is effective or not.
 Some important environmental factors to note include: lighting, noise, common distractions, and present equipment.
 Warehouse environments produce unique challenges; fork-lifts, conveyor belts, endless rows of supply, and obstacles should all be documented and considered in the user-experience — here are a few things we saw at Arrow that impacted the next version of the application:

 - Pain-point A: Multiple environmental distractions (steady stream of noise, bustling workers) and placing the tablet down made it likely to miss important alerts.
 Solution A: We made notifications large, bold, and sticky (make sure they stay on screen until dismissed)